 - In addition to a rigorous core curriculum, Arizona Law advances legal scholarship and practice in distinctive, multi-dimensional programs, including the Indigenous Peoples Law & Policy, the Program in Criminal Law and Policy, the International Trade Law Program, and the Environmental Law, Science, and Policy Program.

-- A an award winning trial advocacy program, a menu clinical opportunities, and a highly successful clerkship/externship program offer students opportunities to pursue work across the nation and even internationally.
+- An award-winning trial advocacy program, a menu of clinical opportunities, and a highly successful clerkship/externship program offer students opportunities to pursue work across the nation and even internationally.

 - Arizona Law is noted for its collegial community and the strength of its student organizations.

 - The Rehnquist Center draws some of the nation’s top jurists to the College each year.

 - J.D. enrollment: 450